How to Make Good Decisions and Be Right All the Time: About the book

 and was published on 1 December 2008.
 It became a bestseller within the category of philosophy books in 2013.

-The book answers the Frege–Geach Problem, the Fact–Value Gap, and the Open Question Argument, although the given answers have been challenged.
+The book attempts to answer the Frege–Geach Problem, the Fact–Value Gap, and the Open-question argument, although the given answers have been challenged.

 The book has been used to reconcile utilitarian and rules-based ethics.

 Humanist psychologists have used the book to explain why only proven phenomena is needed to prove why morality exists, and what the parameters of morality should be.
 Theists have commented on the way the book grounds ethics without recourse to religion.

 The book is used to apply ethical considerations to finance and accounting, and has been used to justify certain bad actions as a ‘necessary evil’.

 The book has been used in freshman philosophy classes, to teach teenagers, and in SATs.